lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 Reading the temperature via the kernel driver
 ==============================================

-The cleanest way to read the temperature from at TMP101 sensor is to use the kernel drive.
+The cleanest way to read the temperature from at TMP101 sensor is to use the kernel driver.

 Assuming the TMP101 is on bus 2 (the last digit is the bus number)